JinchanJ/scoreboard_vgbootcampy2021/README.md

 displayModes: ["seed", "twitter", "pronoun"];
 ```

-2. Add what the mode will show in getPlayerDisplayFieldMap
+2. Add what the mode will show in getPlayerDisplayFieldMap.

 ```js
 function getPlayerDisplayFieldMap(player) {